Curriculum

 - Developing maturity of personality

-The 4-year LLB is to be taught in a small group, problem-based and student-centred learning environment.
-The emphasis is on the students’ learning process, and we believe that this is the best way to ensure that our students acquire the core competencies in legal learning which are of life-long value.
+The 4-year LLB is taught in a variety of modes, including lectures, small groups, and seminars, with an emphasis on problem-based and student-centred learning.
+This emphasis reflects our belief that student-centred learning is the best way to ensure students acquire the core competencies in legal learning which are of life-long value.
 Small group classes provide ample opportunities for student exercises and teacher feedback.
 Many courses also require or encourage the use of computers for learning or research.

 In each year of study, the degree examinations are usually held in December for first-semester 6-credit courses, and in May for second-semester 6-credit and 12-credit courses.
-In most courses, written assignments are counted towards the examination results.
+Most courses use a mix of assessment methods, from written assignments, class presentations, experiential reports, to oral and in-hall examinations.

 Yes.
-The Faculty has developed active programmes of exchanges and visits with law schools in the UK, China and other Pacific Rim countries, and elsewhere.
-It may be possible for a student, after completing the first two years of LLB study, to apply to study for a semester, or even a full academic year, in another country, as part of The University of Hong Kong degree.
+The Faculty has an active programme of exchanges and visits with law schools in the UK, China and other Pacific Rim countries, and elsewhere.
+It may be possible for a student, after completing the first two years of LLB study or the first three years of an integrated double degree programme, to apply to study for a semester, or even a full academic year, in another country, as part of The University of Hong Kong degree.
 It is the University/Faculty’s mission to offer each UG student an exchange opportunity during the course of the study at HKU.

-6. What are the double degree programmes offered by the Faculty?
+- What are the integrated double degree programmes offered by the Faculty?

 BBA(Law)&LLB with HKU Business School;

-7. What’s the duration of the double degree programmes?
+- What’s the duration of the integrated double degree programmes?

 HKU may offer entrance scholarships based on academic merits.
 Successful candidates will be notified of the award if he or she meets the awarding criteria.
 After you are admitted to the University, you may apply for other HKU scholarships.
 Please refer to http://www.scholarships.hku.hk/.